 Creating the database¶

 Make sure your database is configured to be able to store arbitrary string data.
 Normally, this means giving it an encoding of UTF-8 or UTF-16.
 If you use a more restrictive encoding – for example, latin1 (iso8859-1) – you won’t be able to store certain characters in the database, and information will be lost.

-- MySQL users, refer to the MySQL manual (section 126.96.36.199 for MySQL 5.1) for details on how to set or alter the database character set encoding.
+- MySQL users, refer to the MySQL manual for details on how to set or alter the database character set encoding.